PSmigielski/Psmigielski/README.md

 ### Hi there 👋
 <br />
-I'm creative Junior Fullstack developer form Poland 🇵🇱!
+I'm creative Junior Fullstack developer from Poland 🇵🇱!
 <br />

 ### Languages and Tools: